HexaEightTeam/HexaEight_Tokens/README.md

 You will see a message which will confirm if the file is safe to execute in your environment.
 Remove the file if the verification fails.

 ### METHOD 2: Run the program with the verifycert option to validate the executable using the HIC file.
-(You can use this option after Method #1 succeeds to re-verify the executable multiple times)
+(You can use this option after Method #1 succeeds)

 You should see a message that contains the authenticated encrypted information from the HIC file which was decrypted using the Hash of the File which would prove the authenticity of the executable.